Freak613/stage0/README.md

 import reuseNodes from 'stage0/reuseNodes'

 // Similar to reconcile, with exception that it will not move any node,
-// doing only updates on all nodes and adding/removing nodes if neccessary
+// doing only updates on all nodes and adding/removing nodes if neccessary.
-// Used as more performant alternative of reconcile reuseNodes(
+// Used as more performant alternative of reconcile.
+// Same as reconcile, it's designed for arrays with mutable items. reuseNodes(
     parent,
     renderedValues,